medimarket.com logo

 Key point

-What clinical indications can microcurrent be used for?
+What complaints can microcurrent be recommended for?

 Characteristic TENS EMS MENS (microcurrent)

-Goal pain relief muscle strengthening, regeneration supporting cellular regeneration
+Purpose pain relief muscle strengthening, regeneration supporting cellular regeneration

-Typical session 20–30 minutes 20–30 minutes 20–60 minutes, often several hours per day
+Duration of one session 20–30 minutes 20–30 minutes 20–60 minutes, often several hours per day

 Key point